 The motion features4 extracted by the raw sensor data are stored in a vector and sent to a regression model created using a neural network.
 This was implemented in Max5 using the rapidmax object (Parke-Wolfe et al., 2019), an external built using RapidLib6 (Zbyszyński et al., 2017), a set of software libraries for interactive machine learning applications in the style of Wekinator (Fiebrink et al., 2009).
 These features also represent the dimensions of the environment in which the artificial agent operates.
 By exploring this feature space following the user's feedback, the agent proposes a set of motion features to be paired with the synthesis parameters defined by the user during the sound design step.
 This becomes the dataset used to train the neural network.
 The resulting regression model maps the incoming sensor data to sound synthesis parameters.

-For the agent, we used $Co-Explorer^7$, a Python deep reinforcement learning agent implementation by Scurto et al. (2019).
-Bidirectional communication between the agent and Max is done through Open Sound Control (Wright, 2005).
-Human feedback to the agent is given via a custom touch interface, which was designed in TouchOSC8 and implemented on an iPhone (see Fig. 2).
+For the agent, we used Co-Explorer7, a Python deep reinforcement learning agent implementation by Scurto et al. (2019).
+Bidirectional communication between the agent and Max is done through Open Sound Control project.